 Prepare to dive deep into regulatory policy details.
 Take the move to new “dashboards” and compliance tools.
 This shift in FDA direction is evolving so rapidly, many drug and device makers are having trouble keeping up.
 How are these new initiatives meshing, and what will the impact be on inspections and enforcement?
 Come to the briefing and find out.

-The event takes place in the conference rooms of McGuireWoods LLP, a top Washington law firm specializing in FDA regulatory matters.
-The host and moderator is Senior Counsel Brian Malkin, leader of the McGuireWoods FDA regulatory team and a co-editor of the FDA Life blog covering news and trends affecting the FDA and life science industries.
+The event takes place in the conference rooms of Arent Fox LLP, a top Washington law firm specializing in FDA regulatory matters.
+The host and moderator is Counsel Brian Malkin, of Arent Fox’s FDA regulatory team.

 Every presidential election is a turning point, this one maybe more than any other.
 You owe it to your colleagues — and to yourself — to come to Washington now and make ready for all the uncertainties and unknowns that may lie ahead.